ajency/Wine-subscription/wp-content/plugins/yikes-inc-easy-custom-woocommerce-product-tabs/readme.txt

 Individual product tabs are managed on the WooCommerce Edit Product screen and can be added on a per product basis.
 You can also create saved tabs and add them to multiple products as needed.
 Tabs can be easily added, deleted and rearranged.

-Tab content areas use the standard WordPress text editor and may contain text, images, html or shortcodes.
+Tab content areas use the standard WordPress text editor and may contain text, images, HTML or shortcodes.

-If you experience any problems, please submit a New Issue on our [Github Issue Tracker](https://github.com/yikesinc/yikes-inc-easy-custom-woocommerce-product-tabs/issues) and we'll look in to it as soon as possible.
+If you experience any problems, please submit a ticket on our [Free WordPress Support Forums](https://wordpress.org/support/plugin/yikes-inc-easy-custom-woocommerce-product-tabs) and we'll look in to it as soon as possible.

 This plugin is compatible with WPML.

-<i>This plugin is a fork of <a href="https://wordpress.org/plugins/woocommerce-custom-product-tabs-lite/" target="_blank">SkyVerge WooCommerce Custom Product Tabs Lite</a></i>
+Upgrade to [Custom Product Tabs Pro](https://yikesplugins.com/plugin/custom-product-tabs-pro/) for great enhanced features!

 == Installation ==